PlainsightAI/legacy-docs/README.md

-# Sense Documentation
+# Sixgill Sense Platform

 Welcome to Sixgill Sense.
-Below are links to detailed documentation on the various major components of the Sixgill Sense platform.
+Below are links to detailed documentation on the various major components of the platform.

 ## Getting Started